 Are you trying to figure out what SAE stands for in motor oil?

-In this article, you will learn about the meaning and a lot more about the SAE Motor oil.
+In this article, you will learn about the meaning and a lot more about SAE motor oil.

 SAE Motor Oil Meaning

-SAE stands for “Society of Automotive Engineering” and this they came up with a brilliant code system to grade motor oils according to their viscosity.
+SAE stands for “Society of Automotive Engineering”.
+They came up with a brilliant code system to grade motor oils according to their viscosity.
 Viscosity is measured by how long it takes a certain amount of oil to flow through a container at a specific temperature.
-If a liquid has high viscosity, it means it will take a longer time to flow whereas liquids with low viscosity flow faster.
+If a liquid has high viscosity, it means it will take a longer time to flow whereas liquids with low viscosity flows faster.

 The motor oil grade is usually written as follows “XW-XX”.
 For example: SAE 10W-30, SAE 10W-40 or SAE 30.
-We already know what SAE stands for now let’s try to understand the other characters.
-“W” refers to ‘Winter’ and not weight as many people think.
-The number mentioned before W indicates the oil flow at 0 degrees Fahrenheit (-17.8 degree Celsius), which means that the lower that number, the less that oil will thicken in cold condition.
+We already know what SAE stands for.
+Now let’s try to understand the other characters.
+“W” refers to ‘winter’ and not weight as many people think.
+The number mentioned before W indicates the oil flow at 0 degrees Fahrenheit (-17.8 degree Celsius), which means that the lower that number, the less the oil will thicken in cold conditions.
 In countries where the climate is usually cold, a motor oil with 0W or 5W viscosity would be ideal.

 The number mentioned after “W-XX” indicates the oil viscosity measured at 212 degrees (100 degrees Celsius).
 It represents how quickly the oil will thin out at a higher temperature.
 For example, the 10W-30 oil with thin out more quickly at a higher temperature compared to the 10W-40 oil.

-Multi-grade oils support large temperature range in which they can remain exposed and not deteriorate.
-Since, a certain engine oil will have high viscosity when the engine is cold and a lower viscosity when the engine is operating at its normal temperature, this difference has to be taken care off and is done through a special polymer additive called “viscosity index improver”.
-These additives ensure that one type of oil could be used throughout the year even when the climate changes.
+Multi-grade oils support a large temperature range in which they can remain exposed and not deteriorate.
+Since a certain engine oil will have high viscosity when the engine is cold and a lower viscosity when the engine is operating at its normal temperature, this difference has to be taken care of and is done through a special polymer additive called “viscosity index improver”.
+These additives ensure that one type of oil can be used throughout the year even when the climate changes.

-Single-grade oils are no longer used in latest automobile engines due to their large difference between viscosities in extremely low or extremely high temperatures.
+Single-grade oils are no longer used in the latest automobile engines due to the large difference between their viscosities in extremely low or extremely high temperatures.
 However, antique or vintage cars might still function properly with single-grade oil.
 Moreover, single-grade oil is usually recommended for lawn mowers, garden tractors and generators etc.

 Types of Motor Oils